e271828e/Flight.jl/docs/notes/design/framework_spec.md

   a subsequent `attach!` claims — is renormalized away at the attach itself (below). §12.5's widget liveness is this surface made visible.

-One rule, two surface kinds.
-The GUI is not an exception but the resident of the second kind — one device kind (§12.4), two *binding* kinds (enumerated vs. derived), one drain rule — and opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it.
+One rule, two surface classes.
+The GUI is not an exception but the resident of the second class — one device contract (§12.4), two *binding* sides (enumerated vs. derived), one drain rule — and opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it.
 Cross-writer races on one slot therefore cannot arise structurally (claimed faces have exclusivity; unclaimed faces admit only the interactive register),